 Jonathan Pain began his investment career in the early eighties and has run investment teams in London, Bahrain and Sydney.

 He appears regularly on CNBC and Sky Business TV and is an ‘Associate’ of China Matters, an Australian based think tank.

-Jonathan was one of a just a few investment strategists that predicted the crash in 2008, and his warnings have been acknowledged by respected commentators such as Alan Kohler.
+Jonathan was one of a just a few investment strategists that predicted the crash in 2008.
 Before that he also predicted the bursting of the ‘Technology Bubble.’
 More recently, in one of his most controversial and contrarian calls, he predicted that Donald Trump would win the US election.